URI's University Libraries do not ordinarily borrow or loan the following types of materials:

 Sufficient time should be allowed for the arrival of print materials from other institutions.
 In many cases two to five weeks are necessary.
 Loaned materials may be picked up at the Circulation Desk.

 Most periodical articles requested will be delivered electronically.
 The borrower will receive an email with the requested material as an attachment in PDF format.

 Materials checked out via Interlibrary Loan go out for four weeks.
 It is the responsibility of the borrower to return materials promptly.
 Loaned materials can be returned to the Circulation Desk.

-If the material is owned by the University Libraries and is checked in but not on the shelf, please request a search at the Circulation Desk.
-A search must have been in process for a period of two weeks before Interlibrary Loan can accept a request for owned materials, .
+If the material is owned by the University Libraries and is checked in but not on the shelf, please contact Interlibrary Loan.

 The URI Libraries are bound by any restrictions placed on loans by the lending library.
 These may include restricting use of the material to within the library building, obtaining the signature of the borrower, and/or prohibiting photocopying.

 The University Libraries fully complies with all provisions of Title 17, United States Code (Section 108C).
 We reserve the right to protect the University, the Library, and you from charges of copyright infringement by not accepting requests that fail to comply with those copyright provisions.

 This work is licensed under a Creative Commons Attribution 4.0 International License.